|

 Provide your students with opportunities to perform

-Join as a Friend and participate in the activities of the Association
+Join as a Friend and enjoy the programs offered by the Association

 -

-Enjoy free admission to the Tenri Concert Series
+Enjoy free admission to the LA at Tenri Concert Series

 The Leschetizky Association Programs The News Bulletin